Flyers rally in 3rd period, pick up shootout win over Capitals

 • The Flyers' power play went 0 for 5.

-McMichael was called for a highly questionable hooking penalty, which gifted the Flyers a 5-on-3 power play for 45 seconds at the end of the second period and the start of the third.
+McMichael was called for a highly questionable hooking penalty, which gifted the Flyers a 5-on-3 for 45 seconds at the end of the second period and the start of the third.

 But the Flyers came up empty.
 They're 10 for 92 on the power play this season.
 Their penalty kill has just three fewer goals with seven.